 “On behalf of the children of the Jersey City Public Schools and their families, I would like to thank Vision To Learn, Helen Keller International and Overdeck Family Foundation for making sure young learners are provided with free eye exams and eyeglasses,” said Franklin Walker, Chief School Administrator, Jersey City Public Schools.
 “Vision is extremely important for learning and this worthy campaign is making sure impaired vision does not negatively impact academic achievement in the district.”

 About Helen Keller International & US Vision Programs

 Helen Keller International, co-founded by its namesake in 1915, empowers millions of people to achieve their potential through preventative and curative solutions in eye health, nutrition, and neglected tropical diseases.
 Headquartered in New York City, Helen Keller International currently works in the United States as well as in 20 countries across Africa and Asia.
 Respected for the range and rigor of its work, Helen Keller International is a top-rated charity.

-ChildSight®, a program of Helen Keller International, brings free vision care services and prescription eyeglasses to children in underserved communities in California, Connecticut, Minnesota, New Jersey, New York, Ohio and Wisconsin.
-Since ChildSight® New Jersey’s inception in 1996, we have screened 198,200 students and provided 34,336 pairs of free prescription eyeglasses to children in need in the State of New Jersey.
-Learn more at www.hki.org/childsight.
+Helen Keller International’s US Vision Program brings free vision care services and prescription eyeglasses to children in underserved communities in California, Connecticut, Minnesota, New Jersey, New York, Ohio and Wisconsin.
+Since the start of our work in New Jersey in 1996, we have screened 198,200 students and provided 34,336 pairs of free prescription eyeglasses to children in need in the State of New Jersey.
+Learn more at https://www.hki.org/what-we-do/saving-sight/.